keu/docs/software/airflow-api.md

 :::tip

-To get started with Airflow 2 locally, read [Get Started with Apache Airflow 2.0](https://www.astronomer.io/guides/get-started-airflow-2).
+To get started with Airflow 2 locally, read [Get started with Apache Airflow 2.0](https://www.astronomer.io/guides/get-started-airflow-2).
 To upgrade an Airflow Deployment on Astronomer to 2.0, make sure you've first upgraded to both Astronomer Software v0.23 and Airflow 1.10.15.
-For questions, reach out to [Astronomer Support](https://support.astronomer.io).
+For questions, reach out to [Astronomer support](https://support.astronomer.io).

 :::

-### Make a Request
+### Make a request

 To convert a call from the Airflow experimental API, simply update the URL to use the endpoint specified in the [Airflow Stable REST API reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).